 Different collaboration styles mean different ways of working together

-Let’s be real, you can’t always build the teams that you want.
+As much as we would like to, we can’t always build the teams that we want.

 Directors might be naturally inclined to work with other Directors because of the familiarity of being similar.
 However, the most effective teams harness individual strengths to function in a much more multi-dimensional way.